Gut Health And Your Skin

 Sea Vegetables - seaweed.
 Here's a great reference for sea vegetables.

-Legumes - garbanzo, pinto, black beans, etc.
+Legumes - garbanzo, pinto, black beans, white beans, etc.

-Aromatics - garlic & Onion
+Aromatics - garlic & onion

-Whole Grains - farro, quinoa, brown Rice, whole wheat pasta
+Whole Grains - farro, quinoa, brown rice, whole wheat pasta

 Nuts - 1 oz daily.
 Walnuts, almonds, cashews, pine nuts